 Holly Tucker is the co-founder and president of the online marketplace notonthehighstreet.com.
 She helped create a whole new way for small retailers to operate in the online era by providing them with a digital platform, support, and her knack for spotting products that will sell, and businesses with potential.

 An energetic prescence and hard worker at school (earning the nickname ‘Holly Hurricane’) she nonetheless struggled with dyslexia.
-Like many entrepreneurs she thrived in the world outside academia and joined the ad industry, becoming one of the youngest advertising manager in the sector during her time at Publicis.
+Like many entrepreneurs she thrived in the world outside academia and joined the ad industry, becoming one of the youngest advertising managers in the sector during her time at Publicis.
 She moved to publishing giant Condé Nast but remained restless and keen to work for herself.
 In her spare time she held design-led craft fairs around London, where she realised that small businesses needed a platform to sell their products beyond town halls and assembly rooms.
 The internet provided an obvious solution and with her former Publicis colleague Sophie Cornish they founded notonthehighstreet.com.
 A home for small businesses where they could advertise and sell their creations.

 As the online marketplace grew in popularity, it became an award-winning, multimillion pound business, going from serving 100 enterprises to 5,000, selling over 200,000 products.
 Having built one of the most successful UK online retailers Holly turned her attention to the broader change affecting small businesses and the future of retail.
 She founded Holly & Co, offering help to startups in need of advice.